Contact him regarding:

 - Nitrox Diver course — Advanced Scuba Diver certification required

-- Dry Suit Diver course — tentative
+- Dry Suit Diver course — weather permitting

 Expand your SCUBA knowledge